alf45tar/PedalinoMini/README.md

 ## How to reset PedalinoMini™ to factory default

+### DOIT ESP32 DevKit V1 procedure

+- Press and release EN button and immediately after press and hold BOOT button
+- When PedalinoMini™ reboot (after about 10 seconds) release BOOT button
+- PedalinoMini™ will start in AP mode if you release CENTER button before reboot

 ### TTGO T-Eight ESP32 procedure

 - Press and hold navigation CENTER button
 - Press and release POWER button
-- Release CENTER button when PedalinoMini™ reboot (after about 10 seconds)
+- When PedalinoMini™ reboot (after about 10 seconds) release CENTER button
-- If you release CENTER button before reboot PedalinoMini™ will start in AP mode
+- PedalinoMini™ will start in AP mode if you release CENTER button before reboot